 published27.
 May 2022, 21:24

 The tank meeting has been taking place in Bürglen TG since Thursday.
 The decision as to whether the event should take place in Ukraine due to the current war was not easy for the organizers.
-This is what visitors say about the meeting.
+This is what visitors say regarding the meeting.

 Various Swiss Army tanks have been on display in the gravel pit of the Strabag gravel works in Bürglen TG since Thursday and up to and including Saturday.
-After a four-year break, the tank meeting is taking place there again.
+After a four-year break, the tank meeting is taking place there once more.
 The fact that the event was being held in Ukraine despite the war caused displeasure among a news scout and among politicians (reported 20 minutes).

 “The war will happen anyway”